-Emergency call boxes are located at the main entrances of Treadaway, Chaminade, Marian, Dougherty, Lourdes, John Donohoo, and Adele Halls, as well as at the east side of the University Center.
-Other locations include: parking lots B, D, M, N, O, R, and V. The emergency call box will directly contact the University Police Department.
-The information/emergency call box telephone system is a part of an on- going effort to make the University Police Department more accessible.
+Emergency call boxes are located at entrances of Treadaway Hall, Chaminade Hall, Marian Hall, Dougherty Hall, Leies Hall, Lourdes Hall, John Donohoo Hall, and Adele Hall, as well as at the east side of the University Center.
+Other locations include: parking lots B, G, M, O, Q, R, and V. In addition, there is a call box at the VIA Bus stop on Camino Santa Maria.
+The emergency call box will directly contact the University Police Department.
+The information/emergency call box telephone system is a part of an ongoing effort to make the University Police Department more accessible.